 The decision to appoint a representative payee (the capability determination) and

 the selection of the payee are both initial determinations and therefore carry appeal

-rights (see GN 00503.110 for Appeal Rights).
-Advising the beneficiary (or the person who can act for him)
+rights, see appeal rights GN 00503.110.
+Advising the beneficiary (or the person who can act for them) of their due process

 NOTE: Contacting the current payee to obtain input on a proposed change of payee action

 is a procedural requirement, as described in GN 00504.100B.1.
 Sending the advance notice and contacting the current payee are two different requirements